kentrikos/aws-bootstrap/README.md

 <br>

-**EKS** is a kubernetes cluster where the Control Plane are completly managed and operated by AWS (Only the worker nodes needs to be managed).
+**EKS** is a kubernetes cluster where the Control Plane are completly managed and operated by AWS (Only the worker nodes need to be managed).

 **KOPS** is a kubernetes cluster where all master and worker nodes are under your control and administration.